KrutikaPhirangi/sunbird-ed-installer-fmps/README.md

 Replace <building_block> with the name of the building block in which updates are applied.

 ### Example:
-If player tag is updated.Then the following upgrading cmd should be done:
+If the player tag is updated, please verify the corresponding building block from which the player service is deployed.
+In this case, the player service is deployed from the edbb building block.
 ```bash
 time ./install.sh install_component edbb
 ```